sRGB and Adobe RGB are two common color spaces, each best for various display medium

 Whether you are creating art, working with photos, or editing video, using the right color space is essential to ensure people see exactly what you intend.

 Identifying the dominant color space for your work and industry, as well as your preferences, is a vital first step.
 But then you have to find the right display.
-XPPen’s range all offer high-quality displays, and the Artist Pro models provide excellent color fidelity whatever your use.
+XPPen’s range all offer high-quality displays, and the Pro Series drawing tablets provide excellent color fidelity whatever your use.

 About Us